 Goya Foods has backed out of sponsorship of the National Puerto Rican Day Parade after 60 years of continuous support, and they’re not saying why.
 But could it have to do with one man?

 While Goya is staying tight-lipped as to why, (conspiracy?) theorists are pointing to the parade organizers decision to honor Oscar Lopez Rivera.
 Depending on who you ask, Rivera is either a hero, an activist, or a terrorist.

 A Goya spokesman told the NY Daily News that “it was a business decision… We make business decisions all the time.”
 He also said that the decision applied to “one year, this year.”

-The 74-year-old man was a member of Fuerzas Armadas de Liberacion Nacional Puertorriquena (FALN), an organization that claimed responsibility for more than 120 bombings (and six deaths) in Chicago, NYC, and D.C., over the course of 10 years in the late 70s and early 80s.
-FALN’s goal was a “free and socialist Puerto Rico”.
+The 74-year-old Rivera was a member of Fuerzas Armadas de Liberacion Nacional Puertorriquena (FALN), an organization that claimed responsibility for more than 120 bombings (and six deaths) in Chicago, NYC, and D.C., over the course of 10 years in the late 70s and early 80s.
+FALN’s goal was a “free and socialist Puerto Rico."

-Rivera was arrested in 1981 and sentenced to 55 years in prison but President Obama commuted his sentence in the final days of his presidency.
+Rivera was arrested in 1981 and sentenced to 55 years in prison.
+President Obama, however, commuted Rivera's sentence in the final days of his presidency.
 Earlier this year, the National Puerto Rican Day Parade committee announced it would honor “political prisoner” Rivera at the parade.
-And shortly after, Goya pulled its sponsorship.
+Shortly after the announcement, Goya pulled its sponsorship.

 The National Puerto Rican Day Parade is scheduled for June 11.